NazKena/backend_e-commerce/README.md

 ## Installation

-`run npm run` seed to seed data to your database so that you can test your routes.
+1. `run npm run` seed to seed data to your database so that you can test your routes.

-`nodemon erver.js` was used to sync the Sequalise models to the sql database.
+2. `nodemon erver.js` was used to sync the Sequalise models to the sql database.

 ## Usage

+1. Open Insomnia, and use the GET, PUT, POST and DELETE requests.

+2.

 ## Video Demonstration